deltachat/deltachat-pages/en/help.md

 unless you explicitly disable it.
 All of Delta Chat's TLS-handling has been independently [security audited](#security-audits).

 Moreover, the connection between your and the recipient's e-mail provider will today typically be transport-encrypted as well.
-If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not E2E-encrypted.
+If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not End-to-End-encrypted.

-Note that maintaining E2E-encryption on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device, irrespective of any hops over potentially compromised e-mail servers.
+Note that maintaining End-to-End-encryption on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device, irrespective of any hops over potentially compromised e-mail servers.

 ### How does Delta Chat protect metadata in messages? {#message-metadata}

-Delta Chat protects most message metadata by putting the following information into the E2E-encrypted part of messages:
+Delta Chat protects most message metadata by putting the following information into the End-to-End-encrypted part of messages:

 - Subject line
 - Group avatar and name
 - MDN (read receipt) requests (`Chat-Disposition-Notification-To`)
 - Disappearing message timer (`Ephemeral-Timer`)
 - `Chat-Group-Member-Removed`, `Chat-Group-Member-Added`
 - `Secure-Join` header containing secure join commands
 - Notification about enabling location streaming
 - WebRTC room URL

 E-Mail servers do not get access to this protected metadata but they do see the message date as well as the message size, and, more importantly, the sender and receiver addresses.
 E-mail servers need receiver addresses to route and deliver messages to recipient's devices.

 ### How to protect metadata and contacts when a device is seized? {#device-seizure}

 Both for protecting against metadata-collecting e-mail servers as well as against the threat of device seizure we recommend to use a Delta Chat optimized [e-mail server instance](https://delta.chat/serverguide) to create pseudonymous temporary accounts through QR-code scans.
 Note that Delta Chat apps on all platforms support multiple accounts so you can easily use action-specific "1-week" or "1-month" accounts next to your "main" account with the knowledge that all temporary account data, along with all metadata, will be deleted.
 Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with passport identities.

 ### How can i check encryption information?

-You may check the E2E encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
+You may check the End-to-End encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
 Delta Chat shows two fingerprints there.
 If the same fingerprints appear on your own and your contact's device, the connection is safe.